srbartlett/ec2-blackout/README.md

 Use ec2-blackout to shutdown EC2 instances when they are idle, for example when you are not in the office.

+If an instance has an Elastic IP address, `ec2-blackout` will reassociate the EIP when the instance is started.
+Note: When an instance with an EIP is stopped AWS will automatically disassociate the EIP.
+AWS charge a small hourly fee for an unattached EIP.

 Certinaly not suitable for production instances but development and test instances can generally be shutdown overnight to save money.

 ## Installation